Nuix/discover-extension-sdk/API.md

 - `searchResultId` <[Number]> ID of the active [search result].
 - `entityId` <[Number]> ID of the active document's entity type.

 This event is sent from Ringtail whenever the [active document](Glossary.md#active-document) changes.
-If there is no active document (due to an empty [searh result] for example) these fields will be `null`.
+If there is no active document (due to an empty [search result] for example) these fields will be `null`.

 #### DocumentSelection
 - `selectedCount` <[Number]> Total number of selected documents.